1. Home

 About subway and bus fares

-You can tap to pay your fare on subways and buses with your credit or debit card, smartphone, or wearable device.
+You can tap and ride to pay your fare on subways and buses with your credit or debit card, smartphone, or wearable device.
 You don't have to sign up or download an app.
-You can also tap to pay with an OMNY card, which you can get at a vending machine in many subway stations or at hundreds of retail locations.
+You can also tap and ride with an OMNY Card, which you can get at a vending machine in any subway station or at hundreds of retail locations.

-Tap to pay and you'll only pay for the subway and local bus rides you take up to a cap of $34 in a 7-day period, as long as you use the same device or contactless card.
+Tap and ride and you'll only pay for the subway and local bus rides you take up to a cap of $35 in a 7-day period, as long as you use the same OMNY Card, credit or debit card, or mobile device.
+If you ride express buses, you'll only pay $67 in a 7-day period for subway, local, and express bus rides.

 Paying on subways and buses